Wake Up Call

 Katie is a certified K-12 School Counselor and former Rehabilitation Counselor.
 Her experience includes working as a counselor for the Wisconsin Division of Vocational Rehabilitation, program manager at the University of Wisconsin-Milwaukee and most recently, the coordinator for parent and community education programs in the Oconomowoc Area School District for 8 years.
 Her passion is to help empower parents and provide them with the resources, support and information they need to raise a drug free child.

-Ashleigh has been working in the substance abuse prevention field since 2009.
+Ashleigh Nowakowski has been working in the substance abuse prevention field since 2009.
 Her work includes speaking in middle and high schools, teaching in health classes, and working with high risk youth in the Detour program.
-Ashleigh is also employed by Rosecrance running groups of concerned others, high risk youth and prevention at Oconomowoc High School.
-Ashleigh has her Master’s degree in Public Administration
+Ashleigh also has experience working with youth who are concerned about a loved one’s substance use.
+Ashleigh has her Master’s degree in Public Administration.

 "THIS IS AMAZING!
 THIS WILL SAVE LIVES!
 Thank you for trying to help us be better parents and teachers.
 It is appreciated.
 I wish all parents could come.
 Please offer this each year if possible."